Skip to main content

 • Easier tiers get a bit less time, harder tiers get a bit more.
 The floor is 7 seconds per move and the ceiling is around 50.

-Each drill runs for 5 to 7 of your moves, so a single puzzle takes anywhere from about 35 seconds to roughly 6 minutes of wall-clock time.
+Each drill runs 5 to 7 of your moves, so a puzzle takes about 35 seconds to 6 minutes.

 Common questions